You can get married or enter into a civil partnership in York if you're:

 Giving notice of a marriage or civil partnership

 For most civil marriages and partnerships you must 'give notice' before hand at your local register office.
 Your notice will be publicly displayed in the register office for 28 days and includes:

 - details of who is getting married or forming a civil partnership

-- were and when you intend to get married or form your civil partnership
+- where and when you intend to get married or form your civil partnership

 To give notice of a marriage or civil partnership:

 - make an appointment at the register office which covers the area where you live, if you each live in different registration districts you each go separately to your own district

 - give notice a maximum of 12 months in advance of your marriage date, and a minimum of 28 clear days before (if you are not an EEA citizen or Swiss citizen approximately a minimum of 70 days before)